-For more than 40 years, the Urban Theological Institute at United Lutheran Seminary has been dedicated to providing theological education to church leaders that is relevant and upbuilding for the African American community.
+For 45 years, the Urban Theological Institute at United Lutheran Seminary has been dedicated to providing theological education to church leaders that is relevant and upbuilding for the African American community.
 If you have a sense God is calling you to be a pastor, to serve as a social justice advocate, Christian educator, chaplain, teacher, or church leader, UTI can equip you with the theological education you need to succeed in your chosen ministry.
 Through programming and courses, UTI provides opportunities for clergy and laypersons to prepare themselves for service as educated leaders of the church.

-Areas of Concentration (Visit our Academics page for more information on degrees and certificate programs)
+Areas of Concentration - Visit our Academics page for more information on degrees and certificate programs.

 The Rev. Dr. Quintin Robertson joined the staff in July 2009 as Director of the Urban Theological Institute.